ingted/PersistedConcurrentSortedList/README.md

+# Supported Array/Struct similar with BigQuery
 # Usage: take a look at QuickStart.fsx (module PCSLTest)
-# ProtoBuf.FSharp:

-# Supported Array/Struct similar with BigQuery
+# ProtoBuf.FSharp mod: (if you don't want to use FAkka.ProtoBuf.FSharp)

-Actually you could use the official ProtoBuf.FSharp, just replace deserialiseConcreteType in PB2 with
+Actually you could use the official ProtoBuf.FSharp, just replace deserialiseConcreteType in PB with (adding it yourself)

 ```
 let deserialiseConcreteType<'t> (model: RuntimeTypeModel) (stream: Stream) =